Summer Hours are here!

 Here at the Polar Bear Habitat, we love to celebrate with our bears and our community.
 Consult our events calendar to find out more about our upcoming events.
 Please join us; we can’t wait to meet you!

 Nothing listed for the day you’d like to visit?
-We also host Bearkeeper Talks twice a day, every day!
+We also host Bearkeeper Talks daily.